Kettlebell Clean and Press

 What are common Kettlebell Clean and Press mistakes to avoid?

-Pressing before stabilizing rack.
+Pressing before stabilizing the rack position.

 During any pressing movement like the Kettlebell Clean and Press, this mistake reduces how effectively your Shoulders can produce force.
 Focus on the muscle you're trying to work — if you can't feel your Shoulders driving the movement, something is off.